Luos-io/Documentation/src/_pages/low/modules/rt-config.md

 > **Warning:** Make sure to read and understand how to [Create Luos modules](/_pages/low/modules/create-modules.md) before reading this page.

-Message callbacks of modules could be really difficult to use when a project include high real-time constraints.<br/>
+Message callbacks of modules can be really difficult to use when a project include high real-time constraints.<br/>
 Luos provides different "real-time" configurations allowing you to choose the best way for you to deal with messages.
 The configuration of real-time is set during the [initialization of a module](/_pages/low/modules/create-modules.md).